stakater-archive/StakaterCloudDocs-Archived/content/sre/cloud-provider/azure.md

 An azure subscription is needed to create and manage cluster on azure.
 The following criteria must be met

-- Stakater shall be provided access to a separate subscription.
+- An azure subscription.
-- The access must be enough to create Applications in Azure AD.
+- A Stakater user (ask Stakater team for the email to use for this user) with priviliges to create an application in Azure AD.
-- Stakater shall share an email address that should have full access to this subscription.
-- The customer must not use this subscription for other purposes and only stakater shall be responsible for managing resources created in this subscription.
-- Resource limits must be applied on the subscription and only the following resources must be allowed to be created.
+- Resource limits must be applied on the subscription and the following resources must be allowed to be created.

   |Type        | Limit |
   |------------|------------|